Apgash/Piano-Project/README.md

-Here's a draft for your `README.md` file based on the provided code:

----

 # Piano Player Web App

 Welcome to the **Piano Player Web App**!
 This is an interactive piano application built with HTML, CSS, JavaScript, and [Tone.js](https://tonejs.github.io/).
 Users can play notes on a virtual piano, record the sequence, and replay the stored notes.
 The application uses **localStorage** to save played notes and offers a clear function to reset the sequence.